kultizdxt/kultizdxt/README.md

 - 👋 Hi, I’m @kultizdxt
-- 👀 I’m interested in c++/c#/python/html/css/javascript
+- 👀 I’m interested in everything thats going on
-- 🌱 I’m currently learning web 2.0
+- 🌱 I’m currently lookin4ego
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: t.me/kultizdxt